-There are two sides to enlightenment.
+There are two phases of enlightenment.
 One is a sudden flash of knowing, the Zen Satori, as the Japanese call it.
-I imagine everyone experiences this to one degree or another, at various time throughout life.
-It is almost guaranteed in that one’s awareness is bound to fall from its fortress of belief at some point in their life.
+I suppose most people experience a degree of this at least sometime in their life.
+I mean, oneâs bastion of belief is bound to crack a bit and let in the light of darkness (ç xuĂĄn) at some point in oneâs life.

-The other side of enlightenment is a constant and sustained knowing.
-Here impartiality is essential.
-Without sufficient impartiality, seeing the “cosmic whole” would drive one insane.
-Impartiality opens the window of awareness wider; the wider the window the more awe-full the view; the more essential impartiality becomes to maintain sanity.
-That sounds like a virtuous circle, as they say.
+The other phase is a rarer impartial âunbounded knowingâ.
+Impartiality opens the window of awareness wider.
+The wider this window, the more awe-full the view, and the more essential impartiality becomes to preserving equanimity.
+Indeed, without impartiality, seeing the âbig pictureâ is emotionally dreadful.
+This can be a virtuous circle.
 Impartiality opens the eyes and opening eyes necessitates increasing impartiality.
-The more literal translation of Chapter 16’s hints at this…
+The more literal translation of Chapter 16âs hints at thisâŚ

-Perhaps the sudden flash of knowing, the Zen Satori, is the kick-starter for “knowing the constant”; it gets the ball rolling.
-Chapter eleven of the Bhagavad Gita describes the awesome and overwhelming nature of an enlightened view nicely.
+The Zen Satoriâs sudden flash of knowing may kick-start âunbounded knowingâ.
+It helps get the ball rolling.
+The Bhagavad Gita describes the challenging nature of such âunbounded knowingâ.
 This dialog is between two characters, the noble warrior Arjuna and Krishna (a Hindu deity corresponding to Jesus Christ).

 Arjuna asks, “If thou thinkest, O my Lord, that it can be seen by me, show me, O God of Yoga, the glory of thine own Supreme Being“.